-- 2. The Library Office has information resources for services that can be divided into 2 main groups as follows: - 1) Resources in printed form include books, journals, and audiovisual media.
+2. The Library Office has information resources for services that can be divided into 2 main groups as follows:

+- 1) Resources in printed form include books, journals, and audiovisual media.
 Available book form resources in the automated library system include 36,803 foreign language books, 437 foreign language journals, and 3,869 names of audiovisual media. - 2) Digital resources include electronic books, electronic journals, and electronic databases.
 They are readily accessible 24 hours a day through the online system via a digital platform named https://my.openathens.net/.
 It consists of 12 electronic book databases and 400- journal databases.
-The Library Office purchased out of 30 databases, 12 donated by the Office of the Permanent Secretary, Ministry of Higher Education, Science, Research and Innovation. - 3.
-There are 4 ready-made programs for preparing a bibliography and supporting the preparation of academic works.
-They can efficiently use technology for the university's educational development and programs that allow service recipients to access information anytime and anywhere.
-Here are their names: - 1) EndNote Bibliography Manager
+The Library Office purchased out of 30 databases, 12 donated by the Office of the Permanent Secretary, Ministry of Higher Education, Science, Research and Innovation.

+3. There are 4 ready-made programs for preparing a bibliography and supporting the preparation of academic works.
+They can be an efficient use of technology for the university's academic development and programs that facilitate service recipients to access information at any time and anywhere.
+Here are their names:

-- 2) Academic Plagiarism Check Program (Copyleaks) - 3) A computer program used for statistical analysis (SPSS) - 4) Authentication and Accessibility Tools OpenAthens Online Database
+- 1) EndNote Bibliography Manager - 2) Academic Plagiarism Check Program (Copyleaks)

+- 3) A computer program used for statistical analysis (SPSS) - 4) Authentication and Accessibility Tools Open Athens Online Database